reidHoruff/Checkmate/README.md

 #Checkmate
-Checkmate is a flexible jQuery plugin for user input validation.
+Checkmate is a flexible jQuery plugin for user input validation with qtip integration.

+##Setup
+Just include jQuery 1.5+ (tested) and checkmate.js

 ##Validating a Single Text Input